julioale21/node-ecommerce-api/README.md

 ## Starting 🚀

 ### Project Structure
-The project is structured as follow
+The files are structured as follow:

     ├── helpers
     ├── models
     ├── public
         ├── uploads
     ├── routes
         app.js
- └── README.md
+    └── README.md            # The first page that the user will view when will visit the repository

 Follow the instructions below to get a copy of the proyect and run it locally